Foto del docente

 Giorgio Aicardi - short C.V.

-1979: Degree in Pharmacy, full marks and honours, University of Bologna, Italy (Thesis Supervisor: Prof. Carlo Alfonso Rossi).
+1979: Degree in Pharmacy, full marks and honors, University of Bologna, Italy (Thesis Supervisor: Prof. Carlo Alfonso Rossi).

-1981: Specialization in Applied Pharmacology, full marks and honours, University of Modena, Italy (Thesis Supervisor: Prof. Giorgio Cantelli Forti).
+1981: Specialization in Applied Pharmacology, full marks and honors, University of Modena, Italy (Thesis Supervisor: Prof. Giorgio Cantelli Forti).

 1979-1982: Postdoctoral Fellow, Institute of Pharmacology, University of Bologna, Italy.
 Research: mutagenicity, antimicrobial activity, structure-activity relationship (Supervisors: Prof. Gian Luigi Biagi and Prof. Giorgio Cantelli Forti).